 If you’re looking for practical ways to reduce those pesky pimples, well - we’ve tried and tested many ways of combatting spots, and what we found as an essential foundation for better skin is*:

-- Washing your face twice a day with a gentle cleanser (we love Paula’s Choice)
+- Washing your face twice a day with a gentle cleanser (we love Paula’s Choice, we just wish they went plastic free!)

 - Eating a diet plentiful in fruits and vegetables